kevinwshin/French-House-Manual/README.md

     - Aim to make 24 servings of your meal.
     - Meals must be finished by 7:30 or you will receive a labor warning.
 - Alert the rest of the house that dinner is ready by ringing the bell with gusto.
-- Be conscientious when cooking and do not leave large quantities of dishes or disatrous messes for Kitchen Clean (KC).
+- Be conscientious when cooking and do not leave large quantities of dishes or disastrous messes for Kitchen Clean (KC).
     - Put all used dishes into the large sink before ringing the dinner bell.
 - Prepare individual save plates for everyone who signs their initials on the board and put plates in cook's fridge with their initials AND date of the meal BEFORE you ring the dinner bell.